 - The Prophet said, “Amongst the apostles, I would have the largest following on the Day of Judgement and I would be the first to knock at the door of Paradise.”
 (Sahih Muslim Vol 1: 382, p 181)

 - The Messenger of Allah said, “I will come to the gate of Paradise on the Day of Resurrection and would seek its opening, and the keeper would say: ‘Who are you?’
 I would say: ‘Muhammad.’
 He would then say ‘It is for you that I have been ordered and not to open it for anyone before you.’ ” (Sahih Muslim Vol 1: 384, page 161)

 All the above hadiths clearly confirm that:

-1) Even the first batch of martyrs and inmates of Paradise will enter on the Day of Judgement.
+1) Even the first batch of martyrs and inmates of Paradise will enter on the Day of Judgment.

-2) The martyrs will be shown only their place in Paradise but they would enter only on the Day of Judgement, and not immediately.
+2) The martyrs will be shown only their place in Paradise but they would enter only on the Day of Judgment, and not immediately.

 3) Prophet Muhammad will be the first person to reach at the gate of Paradise which will not be opened to anybody else before him.

 4) Even he will also have to wait till the Day of Judgement.
 Hence no martyr will enter immediately after martyrdom and will enter only after Muhammad on the Day of Judgement.